kevinhikaruevans/kevinhikaruevans/README.md

 ### Greetings.

 I graduated _summa cum laude_ in 2022 from [Washington State University](https://wsu.edu/) with a bachelor's degree in computer engineering and a bachelor's degree in physics.
-Now, I'm a software developer working at [@innotechengineering](https://github.com/innotechengineering)/[@innotechmarine](https://github.com/innotechmarine).

 My interests are: